-Trying to estimate an expected effect of R variation in the material, we assume further that photons from the pick-off annihilations are separable ( $R = R{sep}$ ), and photons from other processes (direct annihilation, pPs decay and oPs conversion) are maximally entangled ( $R = R{max}$ ).
-The assumption about maximal entanglement for direct annihilation is justified since previous investigations of the $\Delta \varphi$ distribution for annihilation in metals are consistent with the predictions for maximally entangled photons (24), and in metals, positrons annihilate only directly with electrons.
-Also, selfannihilation of pPs, theoretically leads to the pair of maximally quantum entangled photons (14).
-However, in the case when oPs annihilates via interactions with an electron from the surrounding atoms (pick-off process), the initial state will be a mixture of electron-positron states with many possible quantum numbers, and therefore it is plausible to assume that in this case for the mixed and not a pure quantum state, the resulting photons will not be entangled.
-This would mean that value of R depends on the material and may serve as an indicator of the intra-molecular environment surrounding the positronium.
-In this work, we present a dedicated positron emission tomography scanner, called the Jagiellonian PET (J-PET), built from plastic scintillators in which annihilation photons interact solely via Compton scattering (with photoelectric effect at the level of $10^{-5}$ (35)).
-In the J-PET scanner, the average distance between the primary and secondary scattering of 511 keV photon is equal to about 25 cm (compared to about 0.6 cm in crystal PET systems) rendering possible measurement of the $\Delta\varphi$ distribution with high angular resolution of 2° (23).
-We substantiate the capability of the J-PET scanner in effectively imaging the $\Delta \varphi$ distribution and hence for imaging of parameter R in addition to the standard PET imaging of the density distribution of annihilation points.
-As an example of application we determine that value of R for photons from the positron-electron annihilation in porous polymer is significantly lower then expected for maximally entangled photons, and by comparison to the value of R determined for aluminum, we demonstrate that R is sensitive to the type of the material.
+Trying to estimate an expected effect of R variation in the material, we assume further that photons from the pick-off annihilations are separable ( $R = R{sep}$ ), and photons from other processes (direct annihilation, pPs decay, and oPs conversion) are maximally entangled ( $R = R{max}$ ).
+The assumption about maximal entanglement for direct annihilation is justified because previous investigations of the $\Delta \varphi$ distribution for annihilation in metals are consistent with the predictions for maximally entangled photons (24), and, in metals, positrons annihilate only directly with electrons.
+In addition, selfannihilation of pPs theoretically leads to a pair of maximally quantum entangled photons (14).
+However, in the case when oPs annihilates via interactions with an electron from the surrounding atoms (pickoff process), the initial state will be a mixture of electron-positron states with many possible quantum numbers, and, therefore, it is plausible to assume that, in this case, for the mixed and not the pure quantum state, the resulting photons will not be entangled.
+This would mean that value of R depends on the material and may serve as an indicator of the intramolecular environment surrounding the positronium.
+In this work, we present a dedicated PET scanner, called the Jagiellonian PET (J-PET), built from plastic scintillators, in which annihilation photons interact solely via Compton scattering (with photoelectric effect at the level of $10^{-5}$ ) (35).
+In the J-PET scanner, the average distance between the primary and secondary scattering of 511-keV photon is equal to about 25 cm (compared to about 0.6 cm in crystal PET systems), rendering possible measurement of the $\Delta \phi$ distribution with high angular resolution of 2° (23).
+We substantiate the capability of the J-PET scanner in effectively imaging the $\Delta \phi$ distribution and hence for imaging of the parameter R, in addition to the standard PET imaging of the density distribution of annihilation points.
+As an example of application, we determine that the value of R for photons from the positron-electron annihilation in porous polymer is substantially lower than expected for maximally entangled photons, and, by comparison to the value of R determined for aluminum, we demonstrate that R is sensitive to the type of the material.
 This result opens up prospects for using entanglement witness R as a diagnostic parameter of tissue type and tissue pathology.
-Finally, we estimate and discuss the sensitivity of the total-body J-PET scanner for the simultaneous PET and R-value imaging in clinical diagnostics.
+Last, we estimate and discuss the sensitivity of the total-body J-PET scanner for the simultaneous PET and R value imaging in clinical diagnostics.